 , and so it makes sense.
 Fievel saying that he dreamed he moved out west and became a famous gunslinger could be foreshadowing

 .
 The only piece missing in this theory is Bridget being gone.
 Yasha still being a baby in all of them is also a bit of a problem.

 - Yasha looks her oldest in "Fievel Goes West" so this could still work.
-You could also say conerning Bridget that her and Tony's relationship was a bit rocky after the first film, temporarily separate during "Treasure of Manhattan Island". and they get back together and eventually married later on before "Fievel Goes West".
+You could also say concerning Bridget that her and Tony's relationship was a bit rocky after the first film, temporarily separate during "Treasure of Manhattan Island". and they get back together and eventually married later on before "Fievel Goes West".
 This might fit with another WMG involving Mystery of the Night Monster.
 Or, she's just off-camera with her baby, another WMG covered below.